fediverse-devnet/feditest/docs/plan/index.md

   these behaviors (defined in English) into a process by which they are turned into executable tests that we can run (also see below).
   There is a similar list of "Fediverse Features" by Helge [here](https://codeberg.org/helge/fediverse-features).
-An integration is tbd.
+An integration of those two projects is tbd.

 * The interactive test setup for developers created by Helge as part of the Fun Fediverse Development project ([link](https://codeberg.org/helge/funfedidev)).
 This project